 Read more: Study Time Table for NEET 2021

 Remember to aim high and stay motivated and dedicated.
 With smartly working hard, one can top NEET and get entry into the medical college of your choice.
-Hope these steps were helpful to fuel your journey to start preparing for NEET 2021.
-The upcoming topic for NEET preparation is – time table for NEET preparation in a 1-month pdf.
+Hope these steps were helpful to fuel your journey to start preparing for NEET.
+The upcoming topic for NEET preparation is – time table for NEET preparation in 1-month pdf.
 Stay connected for it and for more such engaging content on NEET, visit BYJU’S.

 Also Check: How To Prepare for NEET at home without coaching